Lithionics Lithium Battery SystemsAll the Volts. All the Amps. All the time.

 - Built to order including custom cable lengths

-- Some sizes are in metal cases with safety features almost identical to the F24
+- All modules in metal cases have safety features similar to the F24

 OPE-Li3 “Never-Die” Dual-Channel Battery Management System